arslan-r/arslan-r.github.io/projects/project-9.md

 summary: The "hands free" method of converting currency!
 ---

 Ever travel to another country?
 Even the best of us have a tough time adjusting for a bit.
-This app lets you set the country rates to exchange and you are set.
+All you need is this app!
+Set the country you are in and thats it.
 Point at any price tag and the app will convert it on screen for you.
-This is done through optical character recognition api provided by google, which I used it to fit the needs of this app.
-Additionally, should you decide to type in some numbers you wish to convert, the app does the conversion at every single button press.
-This allows the user to simply input their numbers and eliminates the need for submitting their input.
+This is done through optical character recognition API provided by Google.
+Additionally, if you wish to manually type in the numbers, the app will convert it as you type it in.
+This allows the user to simply enter their numbers and eliminates the need submission.
 Overall, it is as "hands free" as an app could be.
-All you have to do is open the app and point.
+Just open the app and point.
 That’s it.

-Here is an example of the phone being pointed at several price tags and processing all of them precisely.
-Note that there is no button to take a picture.
+Here is an example of the phone camera being pointed at several price tags and processing all of them precisely.
+There is no button to take a picture.
 However, the ability to take photos might be useful for record keeping purposes.
 <img class="ui medium centered rounded image" src="../images/CCEPoint.png">

-This demonstrates the ability to type.
-Note that there is no "enter" or "submit" button, as there is no need for it.
+This demonstrates the ability for manual input
 <img class="ui medium centered rounded image" src="../images/CCEType.png">

-This project is not being further pursued at the moment as there would be a running cost to obtain daily up to date exchange rates.
-One possible solution for this might go along the lines of hosting a website that runs a web scraper that looks up exchange rates.
-Still, however, there might be cost to hosting the site and the associated database.
+This project is not being further developed at the moment.
+There is some cost to making this project go live.
+For one, I would need a way to obtain up to date exchange rates.
+There is no easy free way to obtain this, and ne possible solution might be to run a web scraper that looks up exchange rates.
+Furthermore, there would be some additional cost to hosting certain resources.
+I believe this is still a decent idea that could make some money through banner ads.

 [Link](https://github.com/arslan-r/clever_currency_exchange) to the repository, along with additional notes.